UtkarshDhagat/sensors/README.md

-# Project-Cyclops : Laser Tool for Killing Weeds ☘️
+# Project-Sensors and Actutors : Laser Tool for Killing Weeds ☘️
 This Project is an attachment to destroy weeds faster by using 500mW Laser on the FarmBot v1.3

 ❤️ This Project is in collaboration between Farmbot Inc and the Center of Excellence of Artificial Intelligence and Robotics ❤️